 This course continues to provide students with a wide range of activities for developing and expanding vocabulary, conversation skills, and reading and writing abilities.
 Multimedia presentations that enhance listening comprehension are an integral part of the class.
 Spanish II continues to open up to the student the wide and varied cultures and customs of the Hispanic world.
-All Grosse Pointe Public School World Language units and lessons are aligned to State of Michigan and ACTFL (American Council on the Teaching of Foreign Languages) standards incorporating AP College Board Themes designed to prepare students for college, the workplace and to be lifelong learners with the appreciation of other cultures.
-In addition to teacher-crafted materials and authentic sourced resources, instructional support resources include Realidades, Prentice Hall (2004)
+All Grosse Pointe students for college, the workplace and to be lifelong learners with the appreciation of other cultures.
+In addition to teacher-created materials and authentic sourced resources, instructional support resources include Autentico 2, Savvas Learning, 2018.